-For the purpose of setting a 1 October 2017 tariff, the published Levy and UoS rates have been used where available and where they haven't yet been published forecast estimates for these network components have been used to derive the Power NI revenue requirement for them over the next 12 months.
-Generally speaking, an increase for RPI has been assumed for these elements in the absence of actual tariff rates from October 2017 onwards.
+For the purpose of setting a 1 October 2018 tariff, the published Levy and UoS rates have been used where available and, where they haven't yet been published, forecast estimates for these network components have been used to derive the Power NI revenue requirement for them over the next 24 months.
+Generally speaking, an increase for RPI has been assumed for these elements in the absence of using actual published tariff rates from October 2017 onwards.
 It is important to note that Power NI's tariffs will be adjusted in future depending on the actual cost out-turns that materialise, the forecasts used at this time are simply for initial tariff setting purposes.

-The remaining components of Power NI's tariffs are subject to regulatory scrutiny which is detailed in the following paragraphs.
+The remaining components of Power NI's tariffs are subject to regulatory scrutiny which are detailed in the following paragraphs.

-Wholesale Costs and Over/Under recovery
+Wholesale Energy Cost and Over/Under recovery

-The all island Single Electrcity Market (SEM) is both a competitive and regulated wholesale market on the island of Ireland.
+The all island Single Electrcity Market (SEM) is both a competitive and regulated wholesale energy market on the island of Ireland.
 It is an all island market encompassing the generation plants of both Northern Ireland and Ireland (Rol).

 Whilst all power in the SEM is purchased by all suppliers on a half hourly basis via a mandatory "pool" suppliers will enter into hedges with generators to limit their exposure to fluctuations in the half hourly pool price.
 These hedges effectively mean that the supplier is purchasing power on a forward basis at a fixed price based on forecast pool prices plus a premium.
-The approval of Power NI hedging methodology is given by the UR as well as the approval of the forecast of the total of Power NI wholesale costs for the estimated demand for the tariff period.
+The approval of Power NI hedging methodology is given by the UR as well as the approval of the forecast of the total of Power NI wholesale costs for their estimated demand for the tariff period.

 Because the wholesale component of final tariffs is both large and subject to volatility, over or under recoveries of revenues in any tariff period are generally caused by wholesale costs out turning lower or higher respectively than was forecast at the time of tariff setting.
-Over recoveries that occur in any given tariff period are handed back to customers in the subsequent tariff period.
+Over recoveries that occur in any given tariff period are handed back to customers in the subsequent tariff period and under recoveries are added to the total cost forecast of the subsequent tariff period.